 Below are some steps to help you begin this

 process.
-But this is only a beginning.
 We encourage you to use

 the resources on campus and to consult the many guides available